d-mccaslin/portfolio-landing-page/README.md

 ## Description

 _This application contains a single page - index - that is broken into several content sections.
-The pages lists projects I have worked on at Epicodus as well as some additional information about myself._
+The pages lists projects I have worked on at Epicodus as well as some additional information about myself.

+Please view the project on GH pages: https://d-mccaslin.github.io/portfolio-landing-page/_

 ## Setup/Installation Requirements